-The title “Christ” denotes Jesus’ positon as God’s “Chosen one.”
+The title “Christ” denotes Jesus’ position as God’s “Chosen One.”
 He is the Lord’s anointed, the chosen king, THE servant spoken of in Isaiah; Jesus is the Elect (Luke 9:35).
 Ephesians 1 tells us that we have been chosen “in Him.”
 Our status as “the elect” is made possible because we belong to “The Elect” One.
-We are chosen because we belong to the Chosen one.
+We are chosen because we belong to the Chosen One.

 Election connects us a larger community of faith.